Potassium permanganate: Fruit preservation

 Ethylene absorbents extend storage time of bananas even at high temperatures.
 This effect can be exploited by packing bananas in polyethylene together with potassium permanganate.
 By removing ethylene by oxidation, the permanganate delays the ripening, increasing the fruit's shelf life up to 4 weeks without the need for refrigeration.

+The chemical reaction, in which ethylene (C2H4) is oxidised by potassium permanganate (KMnO4) to carbon dioxide (CO2), manganese oxide (MnO2) and potassium hydroxide (KOH), in the presence of water, is presented as follows: